nftstorage/nft.storage/packages/website/pages/docs/concepts/architecture-considerations.md

 ### API Keys

 The most common way to authenticate is using an **API Key**, which can be generated on your [account management page](https://nft.storage/manage/) on the NFT.Storage website.
-Once you've generated a key, you can use it to authenticate the [JavaScript client][reference-js-client] or attach the key to an `Authentication` header in requests to the [HTTP API][reference-http].
+Once you've generated a key, you can use it to authenticate the [JavaScript client][reference-nftstorage-class] or attach the key to an `Authentication` header in requests to the [HTTP API][reference-http].

 While API keys are easy to use, they need to be protected and kept secret to avoid giving access to your NFT.Storage account.
 As a result, we strongly advise against including your API key in web apps or other client applications where the key may be exposed and potentially extracted and misused.